sirin-koca/Project1/README.md

 These statements allow you to write programs that can make decisions and repeat tasks based on certain conditions.

 ## Functions
-Functions are blocks of code that can be reused multiple times in a program.
-They allow you to write modular and reusable code, which can save you a lot of time and effort.
-To define a function, you use the def keyword followed by the function name and parameters.
+Functions are blocks of code that can be reused multiple times in a program to write modular and reusable code.
+To define a function, we use the def keyword followed by the function name and parameters.

 ```
 def add_numbers(x, y):